 *This date marks the birth of Lena O. Smith in 1885.
 She was a Black attorney and civil rights advocate.

-From Lawrence, Kansas she moved with her family to Minnesota in 1906.
+She moved with her family from Lawrence, Kansas, to Minnesota in 1906.
 Smith enrolled in Northwestern College of Law, one of five law schools that became William Mitchell College of Law.
-In 1921, with a class of 16 she opened her own firm and became the first Black woman to practice law in the state.
+In 1921, with a class of 16, she opened her firm and became the first Black woman to practice law in the state.
 As an attorney, she was instrumental in the housing discrimination case of Arthur and Edith Lee in South Minneapolis.

 In 1937 she defended a Black man beaten by two off-duty white police officers for drunkenness.
-Smith got the charges dropped, monetary settlement for client, and persuaded the police department to transfer the offending officers to another district.
-Smith was active the Minnesota state and local bar associations.
-She was honored in 1965 as one of the invited guest at the Johnson-Humphrey inaugural in Washington, D. C.
+Smith got the charges dropped, a monetary settlement for the client, and persuaded the police department to transfer the offending officers to another district.
+Smith was active in the Minnesota state and local bar associations.
+She was honored in 1965 as one of the guests at the Johnson-Humphrey inaugural in Washington, D. C.

-Lena Smith died in 1966, leaving a record of accomplishments that serve as a lasting example.
+Lena Smith died in 1966, leaving a record of accomplishments that serve as a lasting example of citizen's rights through the rule of law.
 In 1991, her home in South Minneapolis was placed on the National Register of Historic Places.